GAL-Repository/SARS-CoV-2_BW_lineage/README.md

 # SARS-CoV-2_BW_lineage
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 [![DOI](https://zenodo.org/badge/566477400.svg)](https://zenodo.org/badge/latestdoi/566477400)

 ## Description:
 This code represents the implementation of our methodology for preprocessing the Genomic DB and make the respective analyses.
-With this code, we generated the images and results of the manuscript [1] submitted on Infection and available at https://doi.org/10.21203/rs.3.rs-2285898/v1.
+With this code, we generated the images and results of the manuscript [1] accepted on Infection and available at https://doi.org/10.21203/rs.3.rs-2285898/v1.

 # Structure of the code (Pseudocode):
 Manipulation of .fasta files: (bash commands)